-This course is targeted at people who want to enhance their professional skills in careers development and assessment, with a focus on diversity and education.
-Students will develop knowledge about how to provide programs and services to individuals, groups of clients and employers to support clients in planning their career and/or locating, securing and maintaining suitable employment or career progression.
+This Nationally Recognised Training qualification is targeted at learners who wish to enhance their skills in careers development and assessment.
+Learners will develop knowledge on how to provide programs and services to individuals, groups of clients and employers, to support clients in planning their career or locating, securing and maintaining suitable employment or progression.

-This course will benefit individuals who work in human resources, people whose roles involve professional and career mentoring, as well as psychologists or counsellors working in Employee Assistance Programs and careers development in the workplace.
+This course will benefit individuals who work in human resources, people whose role involve professional and career mentoring, as well as psychologists or counsellors working as Career Advisors, Employment Consultants (Disability/Job Active), and Labour Market Research, in Employee Assistance Programs and careers development in the workplace.

 |National Course Code: CHC41215||RTO code: 45267|

 This is a 7 week blended online and face-to-face class room and practicum based program.
 Students undertake a total of 13 units of study consisting of eight core units and five electives which give the course its contextual specialisation.

 To be confirmed.
 Submit your expression of interest to firstname.lastname@example.org

 |CHCECD001||Analyse and apply information that supports employment and career development|

 |CHCECD008||Deliver services consistent with a career development framework|

 |CHCECD009||Conduct career guidance interviews|

 |CHCLEG001||Work legally and ethically|